atn21/CMEECourseWork/Week3/README.md

 ### 18. Florida_warming.tex

-Compiles the report which contains the output of Florida_warming.R into a pdf.
+Contains the report for Florida_warming.R, written in LaTeX.

 ### 19. DataWrang.R